handpoint/handpoint.github.io/specs/paymenttypes.md

 		<div class="row">
 			<div class="col-md-6 col-md-offset-3 col-sm-10 col-sm-offset-1 section-internal-intro">
 				<h1>Omni-enabled payment solutions</h1>
-				<p>Many of our merchants also utilize our token integrations with Paysafe and Vantiv to leverage omni-commerce for the future of payments, including:</p>
+				<p>Many of our merchants also utilize our token integrations to leverage omni-commerce for the future of payments, including:</p>
 			</div>
 		</div>
 		<div class="row">